-Privacy-friendly AI for the public sector
+Privacy-friendly AI for the Public Sector

 Berlin-based search engine Xayn and Digital Society Institute at the ESMT Berlin publish joint position paper

-• Governmental AI strategies can be futureproofed with new GDPR-compliant and efficient technology
+• Governmental AI strategies can be future-proofed with new GDPR-compliant and efficient technology

 • New position paper explains potential use cases for public health and law enforcement

 "Countries that want to play a major role in the global AI competition of the future need efficient and, above all, privacy-friendly technologies for the public sector.
-New decentralised approaches such as masked federated learning combine both – and can thus become an EU model for responsible AI use," explains Professor Michael Huth, Chief Research Officer at Xayn, Dean at Imperial College London and co-author of the statement.
+New decentralized approaches such as masked federated learning combine both – and can thus become an EU model for responsible AI use," explains Professor Michael Huth, Chief Research Officer at Xayn, Dean at Imperial College London, and co-author of the statement.

 "Artificial intelligence also has great application potential in sensitive areas of public services, such as healthcare or public security.
-Realizing this potential requires privacy-friendly technologies, and they are already available," emphasises Martin Schallbruch, Director of the Digital Society Institute at ESMT Berlin and co-author of the statement.
+Realizing this potential requires privacy-friendly technologies, and they are already available," emphasizes Martin Schallbruch, Director of the Digital Society Institute at ESMT Berlin and co-author of the statement.

 Key points of the joint position paper